mantasu/face-crop-plus/docs/cli.rst

 .. option::  -et <threshold>, --enh-threshold <threshold>

-    Quality enhancement threshold that tells when the image qualityshould be enhanced.
+    Quality enhancement threshold that tells when the image quality should be enhanced.
 It is the minimum average face factor in the input image.

     Default: 0.001